awellsbiz/RecipeApp/README.md

 ## Project Idea and Description

-Anthony's Recipe App will allow users to search for their favorite recipes.
+Anthony's Recipe Search App will allow users to search for their favorite recipes.
 Signing up for this app will grant users the ability to save thier favorite recipes to a list stored on the app and leave comments for their reference.

 ## USER STORIES